 method that takes multiple optional parameters.
 We can use conditional statements to check the number of parameters passed and

 method with different parameters.

-Public, Private and Protected Methods
+Public, Private and Protected Methods in Python

 In Python, we can differentiate between public, private, and protected methods based on their access level.